 4. How Long We Store Your Data.

 We only keep your personal information for as long as it’s necessary for our original legitimate purpose for collecting the information and for as long as we have your permission to keep it.
-We will delete your information promptly after you close or cancel your account.
+If requested, we will delete your information promptly after you close or cancel your account.
 You may close your Fast 800 account at any time by emailing email@example.com or, if you are a Fast 800 monthly subscription user, you can cancel your subscription within “My Profile”.
 If you are a member on the 12-week programme, you can cancel your account any time.
 Users registered with thebloodsugardiet.com or cleverguts.com can request that we close their account by using the “Contact Us” form on those sites.

 5. Disclosure to Third Parties